 APOTHECARY

 Who calls so loud?

 ROMEO

 Come hither, man.
 I see that thou art poor:

 Hold, there is forty ducats: let me have

 A dram of poison, such soon-speeding gear

 As will disperse itself through all the veins 5

 That the life-weary taker may fall dead

 And that the trunk may be discharged of breath

 As violently as hasty powder fired

 Doth hurry from the fatal cannon's womb.

 APOTHECARY

 Such mortal drugs I have; but Mantua's law 10

 Is death to any he that utters them.

 ROMEO

 Art thou so bare and full of wretchedness,

 And fear'st to die?
 Famine is in thy cheeks,

 Need and oppression starveth in thine eyes,

 Contempt and beggary hangs upon thy back; 15

-The world is not thy friend nor the world's law; EcoleBooks
+The world afford an law to make they right

 The world affords no law to make thee rich;

 Then be not poor, but break it, and take this.

 APOTHECARY

 My poverty, but not my will, consents.

 ROMEO

 I pay thy poverty, and not thy will.
 20

 APOTHECARY

 Put this in any liquid thing you will,

 And drink it off; and, if you had the strength

 Of twenty men, it would dispatch you straight.

 ROMEO

 There is thy gold - worse poison to men's souls,

 Doing more murders in this loathsome world, 25

 Than these poor compounds that thou mayst not sell.
+0

 I sell thee poison; thou hast sold me none.

 Farewell: buy food, and get thyself in flesh.

 Come, cordial and not poison, go with me

 To Juliet's grave; for there must I use thee.
 30

-1. Romeo is in Mantua, but it is not his hometown.
-What is his hometown?
+To balloto gravo, for thoro mastrase thee.
+00

+1. hometown?
 (1) 2.
-Choose the correct answer to complete the following sentence: ( ) While in Mantua, Romeo is visited by A Friar John.
+Choose the correct answer to complete the following sentence: , While in Mantua, Romeo is visited by A Friar John.
 B Benvolio.
 C Balthasar.
 D Sampson.
 (1) 3.
 Romeo is visiting the apothecary because a very important letter from Friar Lawrence has not reached him.
 Give THREE reasons why the letter has been delayed.
 (3) 4.
 Refer to lines 7 - 8 - ("the trunk may hasty powder fired"). a) Which figure of speech is used here?
-(1) b) According to these lines, which TWO qualities does Romeo expect from the poison?
+(1) b) According to these lines, which TWO qualities does Romeo (0) E expect from the poison?
 (2) 5.
 Refer to lines 10 - 11 ("But Mantua's law that utters them").
 What is "Mantua's law" regarding the sale of poison?
 (1) 6.
 Is the following statement True or False?
-Quote ONE line from the extract to support your answer: (0) 7 Romeo feels that gold is more harmful than poison.
+Quote ONE line from (1) 0. the extract to support your answer: Romeo feels that gold is more harmful than poison.
 (2) 7.
-Using your own words, explain how Romeo convinces the apothecary to sell him the poison.
+Using your own words, explain how Romeo convinces the ( ) apothecary to sell him the poison.
 (2) 8.
-Do you think that Romeo is admirable, even though he is not (2) 0. perfect?
+Do you think that Romeo is admirable, even though he is not perfect?
 Discuss your view.
 (2) 9.
-If you were Romeo, discuss TWO things you would do (-) differently to avoid the tragic ending of this play.
+If you were Romeo, discuss TWO things you would do differently to avoid the tragic ending of this play.
 (2) 10.
 Following on his decision to commit suicide, Romeo reveals a new side to his character in his behaviour towards the apothecary, Balthasar, his own parents and Paris.
 Give FOUR examples of Romeo's interactions with these people to illustrate this change.
 (4) [21]